class Printer(object):

 if s is None:

-sleep(0.01) # wait until the start message is recieved.
+sleep(0.01) # wait until a start message is recieved

 self.responses = []